Points won by each set: | 47-45, 9-24, 31-23, 47-42 |

 20 % Lendl – 25 of 125

-The Czech, best player in the world, led *2:0 in the 4th set, then it was *2:4 (deuce).
-His eight US Open final in a row and the last one (record in them: 3-5).
+Becker had convincingly won Indian Wells twice (1987–88) so it seemed a matter of time he’d conquer one of two hardcourt majors.
+He was a few months before his 22nd birthday when triumphed in New York… The (Czecho)slovak, best player in the world, led *2:0 in the 4th set, then it was *2:4 (deuce).
+It was his eight US Open final in a row and the last one (record in them: 3-5).
 Becker finished the 3-hour 51-minute final with two powerful serves: an ace and a firm service winner.
-One out of three meetings between them, all occurred in New York, with Becker [2] winning two sets in tie-breaks (other two cases: Masters ’88 & US Open ’92).
-Between Wimbledon ’88 and US Open ’89 they met four times, always producing dramatic 4- or 5-setters, Becker won them all leaving an impression he was the best player in the world of the late 80s, but the ranking didn’t reflect it – Lendl finished the year 1989 on the top; it would have been otherwise if Becker’s rubbers of the Davis Cup ’89 had been awarded with the ranking points.
+The US Open ’89 final it was one out of three New York City meetings between them, with Becker [2] winning two sets in tie-breaks on eahc occasion (other two cases: Masters ’88 & US Open ’92).
+Stretching from Wimbledon ’88 to US Open ’89 they met four times, always producing dramatic 4- or 5-setters, Becker won them all leaving an impression he was the best player in the world of the late 80s, but the ranking didn’t reflect it – Lendl finished the year 1989 on the top; it would have been otherwise if Becker’s rubbers of the Davis Cup ’89 had been awarded with the ranking points.

 Becker’s route to his 23rd title (4th major):